Mahdi Abu Deeb

-Mahdi Isa Mahdi Abu Deeb (مهدي عيسى مهدي أبو ديب) (born 30 December 1962) is the founder and leader of Bahrain Teachers' Association (BTA), and Assistant Secretary-General of Arab Teachers' Union.
+Mahdi Isa Mahdi Abu Deeb (مهدي عيسى مهدي أبو ديب; born 30 December 1962) is the founder and leader of Bahrain Teachers' Association (BTA), and Assistant Secretary-General of Arab Teachers' Union.
 Due to his role in the Bahraini uprising, he was arrested, allegedly tortured, and sentenced to 10 years in prison.
 His sentence was later reduced to five years by an appeals court.
 Amnesty International designated him a prisoner of conscience.
+He was released on 5 April 2016.

 Biography

 Mahdi Abu Deeb studied art at University of Baghdad.
 Later he became a teacher.
 In 2001, Deeb was promoted by the Ministry of Education to take responsibly for outlining the arts study program and courses offered by government schools.
 He founded the BTA in the same year to empower teachers' role and equity, and was elected its president.
 In 2009, he received a PhD in education from Arabian Gulf University.
 In 2010, he was elected Assistant Secretary-General of the Arab Teachers' Union.